Apr 13, 2016 - Health + Traits

 23andMe’s Director of Clinical DevelopmentErynn2 cropped (b_w)-1

-But as a genetic counselor, and a mother, I know that all these tests can be overwhelming.
+But as a genetic counselor and a mother, I know that all these tests can be overwhelming.
 One particular type of testing that warrants more attention before pregnancy is carrier status testing for genetically inherited conditions.

 Carrier Status Variants

-For autosomal recessive disorders, the types of conditions that healthcare provider are looking for when they do a carrier status test, it is only when both parents are carriers for the same condition that the child has a 1 in 4, or 25 percent, chance to be affected with the condition.
-(It’s important to note that this also means that they have a 75 percent chance that their child will not be affected.)
-Autosomal recessive conditions for which carrier testing is commonly offered by healthcare providers include cystic fibrosis, Tay Sachs disease and sickle cell anemia, among many others.
+For autosomal recessive disorders, the types of conditions that healthcare providers are looking for when they do a carrier status test, it is only when both parents are carriers for the same condition that the child has a 1 in 4, or 25 percent, chance to be affected with the condition.
+(It’s important to note that this also means they have a 75 percent chance that their child will not be affected.)
+Autosomal recessive conditions for which carrier testing is commonly offered by healthcare providers include cystic fibrosis, Tay Sachs disease, and sickle cell anemia, among many others.

 For example, women of African descent may be offered carrier status testing for sickle cell anemia.